ShreeChaturvedi/AutoML/ARCHITECTURE.md

 2. Backend detects file type, parses the payload via `datasetProfiler`, and builds a profile containing row counts, sampled rows, and column metadata.
 3. Profile is persisted to `datasetRepository`; raw file is written to the dataset storage directory.
 4. Response payload returns the normalized dataset profile, and the frontend stores it inside `dataStore` for display in the data viewer.

+### 5.3 Document Ingestion & Retrieval

+1. Context uploads (`POST /api/upload/doc`) send PDFs/Markdown/TXT with optional `projectId`.
+2. Backend persists the binary under `DOCUMENT_STORAGE_DIR/<documentId>/`, extracts text (PDF parsing when applicable), chunks it using `DOC_CHUNK_SIZE`/`DOC_CHUNK_OVERLAP`, and writes chunk metadata + embeddings to Postgres (`documents`, `chunks`, `embeddings` tables).
+3. Retrieval requests (`GET /api/docs/search?q=...&projectId=...&k=...`) compute a lightweight embedding for the query, score stored chunks via cosine similarity, apply a keyword-based reranker, and return the top-k chunks with scores, span offsets, and snippets so the frontend can render “Docs cited” panels or feed downstream answer generation.

+### 5.4 Answer Composition

+1. Frontend calls `POST /api/answer` with `{ projectId?, question, topK? }`.
+2. Backend reuses the retrieval pipeline to fetch top chunks, composes a concise answer by stitching leading snippets, attaches citation metadata (`chunkId`, `documentId`, span offsets), and returns the payload along with latency/cache diagnostics.
+3. Responses are cached in-memory for `ANSWER_CACHE_TTL_MS` to keep repeated questions fast and to expose cache-hit metrics to the UI/evaluation suite.

 ## 6. Development Workflow